-- 2. The OCDSDA and OCDSCK pins are used as the OCDS dedicated pins and only available for the HT66V31A5 device which is the OCDS EV chip of the HT66F31A5. - 3.
-For less pin-count package types there will be unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
-Refer to the "Standby Current Considerations" and "Input/Output Ports" sections.
+- 2. The OCDSDA and OCDSCK pins are used as the OCDS dedicated pins and only available for the HT45V8662 device which is the OCDS EV chip of the HT45F8662. - 3.
+For the unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
+Refer to the "Standby Current Considerations" and "Input/Output Ports" sections. - 4.
+For 48-pin LQFP-EP package, the backside plate should be well soldered to ground on PCB.